AthenaOlson/burger/README.md

     * Eat Da Burger is a restaurant app that allows users to input the name of the dish that they would like to eat.

-    * Whenever a user submits the name of a dish, the app will display the dish on the left sixde of the page.
+    * Whenever a user submits the name of a dish, the app will display the dish on the left side of the page.

     * Click the 'EAT' button to devour the food!